macouella/kenv/README.md

 // then in your webpack configurations: webpackConfig.plugins.push( new DefinePlugin({
-    "process.kenv": getDefinePluginConfig(
+    "process.kenv": getDefinePluginConfig({
-      process.kenv, // the loaded process.kenv
+      // all configurations are optional
+      kenvironment: process.kenv, // specify an object. defaults to `process.kenv`
-      ["list", "of.blacklisted.keys"] // list of keys that won't be published to webpack (case-sensitive) ),
+      hideKeys: ["list", "of.hidden.keys"], // list of keys that won't be published to webpack (case-sensitive) }),
   })
 )